Charcoal-SE/charcoal-se.github.io/training/charcoal.md

 ## Who's Who?
 We try to keep hierarchy to a minimum, but of course there has to be a minimal amount.
 We have six admins, who keep an eye on the chatroom and the system and make sure everything keeps running smoothly.
-Those five are:
+Those six are:

  - [Undo]
  - [ArtOfCode]